-10.56 Conversions form a significant component of the housing supply in Fylde.
+- 9.56 Conversions form a significant component of the housing supply in Fylde.
 During the last 13 years 14% of completions have resulted from the conversions of homes and buildings in other uses.
-For the period April 2001 - March 2014 there were 395 net completions arising from conversions and change of use.
+For the period April 2001 March 2014 there were 395 net completions arising from conversions and change of use.
 Of these, 59% were completed in Lytham and St Annes, comprising mainly large homes converted to apartments, as well as a small number of shops converted to residential use.

-28% were completed in the rural areas, these being predominantly barn conversions, of which 5% were in Kirkham and Wesham and 6% in Freckleton and Warton.

-- 10.57 Paragraph 51 of the Framework states that councils should normally approve planning applications for change to residential use and any associated development from commercial buildings (Class B uses) where there is an identified need for additional housing in that area, provided that there are not strong economic reasons why such development would be inappropriate. - 10.58 The Framework states that the long term retention of allocated sites should be avoided where there is no reasonable prospect of the land being brought forward for B1, B2 and B8 uses.
+28% were completed in the rural areas, these being predominantly barn conversions, of which 5% were in Kirkham and Wesham and 6% in Freckleton and Warton. - 9.57 The Framework states that councils should normally approve planning applications for change to residential use and any associated development from commercial buildings (Class B uses) where there is an identified need for additional housing in that area, provided that there are not strong economic reasons why such development would be inappropriate support proposals for alternative uses of land which is currently developed but not allocated, where this would help to meet identified development needs.
+However, the Local Plan provides for the identified needs to be met without the wholesale loss of existing business premises. - 9.58 The Framework makes it quite clear that planning policies and decisions need to reflect changes in the demand for landstates that the long term retention of allocated sites should be avoided where there is no reasonable prospect of the land being brought forward for B1, B2 and B8 uses.
 However, the Fylde Employment Land Study recommends that the Council should protect existing employment sites that are not the subject of consents for alternative uses.
 The Study states that all existing business and industrial land and premises should be retained as there is a shortage within Fylde.
-See Chapter 9 for detailed policy on employment land in Fylde. - 10.59 The Council will identify and bring back into use empty housing and buildings in line with local housing and empty homes strategies and, where appropriate, acquire properties under compulsory purchase powers.
+See Chapter 8 for detailed policy on employment land in Fylde.

+9.59 The Council will identify and bring back into use empty housing and buildings in line with local housing and empty homes strategies and, where appropriate, acquire properties under compulsory purchase powers.
 Approximately 700 homes have been converted into self-contained apartments and there is pressure to provide more Houses in Multiple Occupation (HMOs).